stuartellis/sve-personal-website/content/articles/mac-setup.md

 +++

 A guide to setting up an Apple Mac for DevOps and software development.
 This is current for macOS 12 (Monteray).

+If you are thinking of switching to Linux, I also provide a [guide for setting up Fedora Workstation for development and DevOps](https://www.stuartellis.name/articles/fedora-workstation-setup/).
+Fedora is consistently the highest quality Linux desktop distribution.

 ## Do This First